upmc-enterprises/elasticsearch-operator/README.md

 # Snapshot

 Elasticsearch can snapshot it's indexes for easy backup / recovery of the cluster.
-Currently there's an integration to Amazon S3 as the backup respository for snapshots.
+Currently there's an integration to Amazon S3 as the backup repository for snapshots.
 The `upmcenterprises` docker images include the [S3 Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html) which enables this feature in AWS.

 ## Schedule